-This week we’re talking about a subject I get asked about all the time, what to do about mold and mildew.
+This week we’re talking about a subject I get asked about all the time: what to do about mold and mildew.
 So curl up on the couch, and get ready for things to get moldy!

-How to clean Mold
+How to Clean Mold

 Remember, clean your cleaning tools after this so that you don’t have any left behind!

-How to prevent Mold
+How to Prevent Mold

 It’s no surprise that prevention is key and that the easiest way to deal with mold is to stop it from forming in the first place.
 Mold thrives on moisture, so if you can control the moisture in your home, you won’t have to worry about mold.
 So, here are a few handy tips to help you prevent this nasty stuff.

 Remember, mold will not grow if moisture isn’t present—so that’s the key to beating it inside your home!

 This week’s comment question is – what should I clean next??
 Let me know down below what you would like me to clean in an upcoming Clean My Space video!